IDCHerzliya/drone-browser/readme.md

 Pet Drone
 ======
 The goal is to produce a drone that displays intention, feedback, and emotional state via visual and audio cues.
-This currently includes:
-	* body movement (drone's animation sequences)
-	* sound (drone's propellor sounds)
+This currently includes body movement (drone's animation sequences) and sound (drone's propellor sounds)

 Utilizing LEDs might prove useful in the future.
 Currently modifying the browser UI so it's easier to use for Wizard of Oz experiments.